fsaia/CM-Points-Shimura-Curves/README.md

 # CM-Points-Shimura-Curves
 This repository contains code for the paper "CM points on Shimura curves via QM-equivariant isogeny volcanoes" by Frederick Saia.
+(Computations for the case of quaternionic multiplication by the split rational quaternion algebra, i.e. the D=1 elliptic modular case, are included, and are based on the paper "CM elliptic curves: isogenies, volcanoes and reality" by Pete L. Clark and Frederick Saia.)
 A description of the contents is as follows:

 ## Main Files